Sick Day Guidance for Type 1 Diabetes

 Please note: the advice below is for individuals taking four or more insulin injections per day.
 If you take two injections per day or use an insulin pump to manage your diabetes, please discuss this with your diabetes team.

-Follow the Insulin adjusting flowchart for guidance on how to adjust your insulin when you are ill.
+Follow the Sick Day Rules for Type 1 for guidance on how to adjust your insulin when you are ill.
 If you are unsure, contact your diabetes team or NHS 24.

 Insulin adjustment advice varies depending on your blood ketone results; the higher your ketones, the more insulin you may need.